Privacy and Cookies Policy of www.ampereeurope.org

 If any user will decide to public his/her own stored data outside of our website by himself/herself without our consulting, we decline any kind of responsibility.

 We do not intend to collect or knowingly collect information from children.
 We do not target children with our services.

 A cookie is a tiny text file stored on your computer.
 Cookies store information that is used to help make sites work.
 Only we can access the cookies created by our website.
 You can control your cookies at the browser level.
 Choosing to disable cookies may hinder your use of certain functions (like the Document viewer).

 Necessary cookies – these cookies are required for you to be able to use some important features on our website, such as remember your privacy agreement or preferences.
 These cookies don’t collect any personal information.

 Functionality cookies – these cookies provide functionality that makes using our service more convenient and makes providing more personalized features possible.
 For example, they might remember your name and e-mail in contact forms so you don’t have to re-enter this information next time for a correspondence.

 Other third parties cookies – these cookies are used to provide additional functionalities to our website (ex.
 Google Documents Viewer).

 You can remove cookies stored in your computer via your browser settings.
 Alternatively, you can control some 3rd party cookies by using a privacy enhancement platform such as optout.aboutads.info or youronlinechoices.com.
 For more information about cookies, visit allaboutcookies.org.

-As declared, we use the IP anonymization function to maintain user’s navigation much more private, the Google Analytics data detention is set to not maintain user data for a period longer than 26 months.
+We use the IP anonymization function to maintain user’s navigation much more private, the data detention is set to not maintain users’ data for a period longer than 26 months.

 Privacy and Cookies Consent